YJDoc2/Rust-NN-Web/README.md

 ## About

 This project is contributed by : Yashodhan Joshi , Vatsal Soni, Yatharth Vyas & Tejas Ghone.
 Neural networks currently provide the best solutions to many problems in image recognition, speech recognition, and natural language processing etc.
 In this project we have incorporated our trained Neural Network for Recognizing handwritten digits which has been implemented in Rust in a basic node server which basically serves a view for taking handwritten digit input and predicting it as our output!

+## Building

+Install tools except cargo-generate as shown [here](https://rustwasm.github.io/docs/book/game-of-life/setup.html)
+<code>wasm-pack build </code> in main directory to compile the rust code to wasm, adn create pkg directory.
+<code>npm install && npm start</code> in www folder to install required npm module and start the server on localhost:8080.

+## About the network

 <h4>Neural Net for predicting handwritten digits</h4>
 You can take a look at our Neural Net for recognizing handwritten digits over [here](https://github.com/YJDoc2/Rust-NN)